Frequently asked questions

 On the other hand, sitting for hours on a long-haul subsonic flight comes with its own health risks—when flights take half as long, passengers will spend less time sitting still.

-XB-1 is the 2-seat demonstrator airplane for Overture and a critical step toward mainstream supersonic travel.
-XB-1 will prove the key technologies for safe, efficient travel at Mach 2.2.
+XB-1 is the demonstrator airplane for Overture and a critical step toward mainstream supersonic travel.
+XB-1 will prove key technologies for safe, efficient supersonic travel.

 Overture is Boom’s Mach-2.2 commercial airliner and will be the fastest airliner ever created and history’s most efficient supersonic jet.

 A major problem with Concorde was its size.
 The airplane had more seats than could be filled at the required prices, flying much of the time with only 1 in 4 seats filled by paying passengers.
 Overture has 55–75 seats, carrying about as many people as the premium cabin in a typical widebody aircraft.
 If a widebody aircraft can fly with a good load factor—the percentage of seats filled—we expect to operate Overture with a similar schedule and good load factors.

 Overture is in the early design stages, and we’re targeting the mid-2020s for flight testing.
 We are working on an aggressive timeline to bring the aircraft to market.
 We will do all required airworthiness testing and FAA certification on an aggressive timeline, and we will never compromise on safety or cut corners.

 Total operating cost per seat-mile is comparable to subsonic business class.

 Fuel burn per seat-mile is comparable to subsonic business class.

-No. Afterburners are deafening, they produce a lot of pollution near the ground, and they require a huge amount of fuel.
-They’re a big reason that many communities weren’t thrilled about Concorde, which needed afterburners just to get off the ground (and again to get through the transonic regime around Mach 1).
-Thanks to five more decades of technological progress in propulsion design, Overture will be able reach Mach 2.2 without afterburners—it’s a much more efficient and quieter aircraft.
+No. Thanks to five more decades of technological progress in propulsion design, Overture will be able reach Mach 2.2 without afterburners—it’s a much more efficient and quieter aircraft.